 During the two-day launch event in March, we will be having our normal raffle to help raise funds to maintain and improve our launch equipment.
 One of the prizes will be a 1/100th scale Saturn V Launch Umbilical Tower, This is a display piece only, do not attempt to launch off of it!
 The Estes 1/100th scale Saturn V looks pretty good on it.

 Welcome to the TTRA website.
 You will find information about our rocket launch activities and how to join us.
 If you need or want more information, just contact one of the members listed on the contacts page.

 There has been some interest from members about the use of ATV-type vehicles for rocket recovery.
 After discussing this with the landowners, it has been decided that the use of these vehicles is restricted to the one operated by the club, and a small one operated by the Boy Scouts during their annual visit in March of each year.
 The use of additional ATV's is not permitted by request of the landowners.

-Memberships will expire at the end of December.
+Memberships expired at the end of December, 2020.

 Renewal is required, and may be completed on the field.